shy-neon/Favman/README.md

 * https://macosicons.com, here you can find many styles but more app/programm-oriented;
 * https://www.macosicongallery.com, Here you can find original Mac icons.

-Icons has to be .png files, about 144x144p (Safari seems to be quite flexible, however, make sure to not overshoot 256x256p) and most importantly the **ICONS NAME CANNOT CONTAIN SPACES OR ANY OTHER SPECIAL CHARACTER**, they can be transparent.
+Icons has to be .png files, about 144x144p (Safari seems to be quite flexible, however, make sure to not overshoot 256x256p), they can be transparent.

 PS: you can even make them by yourself!
 Take a look at the Apple User Interface Guidelines https://developer.apple.com/design/human-interface-guidelines/macos/icons-and-images/app-icon/